-The Insane Boss can be quite the visionary, but then seem like one that should be diagnosed as clinically insane (completely nuts).
+The Insane Boss can be quite the visionary, but they can also seem like they should be diagnosed as clinically insane (completely nuts).
 You may wonder how to deal with a visionary boss who turns into a bad boss.
-They are managers who are the "NT" personality type—those who favor the iNuition and Thinking preferences as described by the Myers-Briggs® concepts of personality type.
+They are managers who are the "NT" personality type—those who favor the iNtuition and Thinking preferences as described by the Myers-Briggs® concepts of personality type.

 I call NTs 'insane' because of their determination to make it to the goal, to get the gold treasure.
 Organizations generally love NTs as they groove to power and competency.
 They find the treasure map, gather the crew, and take command as the captain of the ship sailing through calm or stormy seas to Treasure Island.

-NT managers can see well on the mountain top at 50,000 feet, but be legally blind at ground zero.
+NT managers can see well on the mountaintop at 50,000 feet but be legally blind at ground zero.
 They can captain a ship—drive the crew to hoist sail and weigh anchor—but following each step on the map to find the island with the gold treasure and dig up the booty gets daunting for the NT.
-They usually need you to do the digging once the ship is gotten to the island!
+They usually need you to do the digging once the ship has reached the island!

 When you're working for the NT, they wait for you to naturally follow behind them and fill in the blanks.
 When you press the NT for the details needed to do this, they can be quite condescending.
-NTs may not follow the sequential details and if you can't fill them in for him or her, they'll immediately conclude pointing out, "you just don't get it"!
+NTs may not follow the sequential details, and if you can't fill them in for them, they'll immediately conclude (and point out), "You just don't get it!"

-NTs have the gift to achieve organizational goals.
+NTs have the gift of achieving organizational goals.
 The NTs' followers, however, tend to feel more like hostages than part of an empowered team.
 NTs would personally take an enemy bullet in the chest to get to Treasure Island, so what's with these laggards who are worrying about spouses and children, not thinking it is worthy of death to get there?

 Organizations that aren't particularly loyal to the team may then suddenly, seemingly without explanation, make certain crew members walk the plank of layoff.
 It is hard to buy into the "worthy of death" ethic of the NT leader when the organization actually may not care if you make it to Treasure Island and share in the booty.